 Would You Rather?

-This is a fun game you can play and you can get your whole class moving.
+This is a fun game you can play and it’s a great way to get your whole class moving.
 Begin by having your class line up in a central location.
 Have two designated places for students to move for choice A and B.

 Then, pose questions.
 Based on their preference, they’ll move to side A or side B.